tshead/align-trex-150x/index.md

-Welcome to the Align T-REX 150X repository, a collection of high-quality curated technical notes and resources for the Align T-REX 150X helicopter.
+Welcome to the Align T-Rex 150X repository, a collection of high-quality curated technical notes and resources for the Align T-Rex 150X helicopter.

 ## Troubleshooting Problems